The Daoism (Taoist) tradition

 Over the centuries many tales have woven around him.
 Some Daoists consider him a god and have given the planet Jupiter as his realm.

 His main work is the ‘The book of Zhuangzi’; which is considered a masterpiece of Chinese literature.
-It is a much longer and insightful book than the Dao De Jing.
+It is a longer and more insightful book than the Dao De Jing.
 It is set out as a series of stories that recount riddles and paradoxes.
 They are intended to give pause for thought and contemplation, a mission they have most ably served through the centuries.
 Over the first few centuries other tales were added to the book by various authors as an anonymous homage.
-As they are written in his style it has proven impossible to tease out exact authorship.
+As they are written in his style it has proven impossible to work out exact authorship.
 The text stabilized under the editorship of Guo Xiang ➚ who died 312CE.

 Doing Nothing (无为 Wú Wéi)

 ‘Doing nothing’ seems a rather odd philosophical principle and yet Daoism does indeed promote 无为 wú wéi - literally ‘not to do’.
-To give a taste for Daoist philosophy this section explores this idea in some detail.
+To give a taste for Daoist philosophy this section explores this idea in detail.

 Like many Daoist tenets there is a paradox embedded in the idea of inaction.
 It is not intended that nobody does anything, it is more like doing nothing that is not natural to do.
 A closer translation is probably ‘non intervention’ as ‘wei’ has the meaning of action with a purpose - an act of conscious will with some motive behind it.

 It's an attractive notion.
-In an ideal world governments would govern by inaction.
+In an ideal world governments would paradoxically govern by inaction.
 This is because everyone would know what to do - they just get on with it - there is no need for anyone to intervene.
 A boss does not need to goad people into useful work, it all happens naturally.
 This approach to government was tried out by the Qi Kingdom (Shandong) c.
 190BCE and later by Emperor Wu of the Han dynasty (141-87BCE).
 Living like this in social harmony is a rather Utopian ➚ concept.
 Like many Daoist beliefs it is rooted in the natural world.
 Nature was seen as being able to get along quite nicely without being managed - plants intrinsically knows how to flourish and water how to flow.

 The calls to ‘do nothing but what comes naturally’ was contrary to the Confucian attitude of striving to perfection where effort must be expended to do the right thing.
 However Confucius does promote the idea of the ruler not needing to do anything because a well governed state will respect the sovereign’s wishes without him needing to do or say anything.
 Here subservience and respect ensures the government runs well.
 To the Daoist, however, wu wei is an individualist notion - not as a cog in a larger machine.
 Over the centuries Confucians have sought to change the interpretation of wu wei from meaning ‘doing nothing’ to ‘knowing one's place and obeying without question’.